NC 43 South Land Use Plan

 ABOUT THE PLAN

-The NC 43 South Land Use Plan is a cooperative effort between Pitt County, the City of Greenville, the Greenville Urban Area Metropolitan Planning Organization (MPO), and the North Carolina Department of Transportation to develop a land use plan for the NC 43 South corridor.
-The NC 43 South corridor is experiencing significant growth in residential and commercial development and the proposed infrastructure improvements will present many additional development opportunities.
+The NC 43 South Land Use Plan was a cooperative effort between Pitt County, the City of Greenville, the Greenville Urban Area Metropolitan Planning Organization (MPO), and the North Carolina Department of Transportation to develop a land use plan for the NC 43 South corridor.
+The NC 43 South corridor has experienced significant growth in residential and commercial development and proposed infrastructure improvements present many additional development opportunities.

 For more information on the NC 43 South Land Use Plan, please contact the Pitt County Planning Department at (252) 902-3250.